tianderturpijn/Azure-Security-Center/Labs/05 - Linux Detections/README.md

 #### 8 - Review Security Center alerts
 1. Navigate to the **Security Center>Security Alerts** blade (under Threat Protection)
-2. Organize the alerts by date by clicking on the Date column, and review the alerts that were generated during this lab, it should look similar like this:
+2. Organize the alerts by date by clicking on the Date column, and review the alerts that were generated during this lab, it should look similar like this(it may take couple of minutes till the alerts will appear):

 ![alt text](https://raw.githubusercontent.com/yaniv-shasha/Azure-Security-Center-1/master/Labs/05%20-%20Linux%20Detections/Screenshots/Security_incident_detected_Linux.png)